 Lead acid batteries are one of the most reliable forms of energy storage on the planet.
 They’re pretty easy to look after and keep performing to their maximum potential.
-One of the most important factors to consider when is comes to lead acid battery maintenance is the water level.
+One of the most important factors to consider when is comes to lead acid battery maintenance is lead acid battery watering levels.
 Keeping the battery water at the correct level means that you will have to water your battery regularly.
 Putting too much water in the cells and conversely not watering them often enough can both damage your battery.
-To make sure your lead acid battery keeps running smoothly at all times we’ve put together these simple battery watering guidelines.
+To make sure your lead acid battery keeps running smoothly at all times we’ve put together these simple lead acid battery watering guidelines.

 HOW TO WATER A LEAD ACID BATTERY?